DEFRA/rod-catch-returns-frontend-tests/README.md

 npm install
 ```

 Create a .env file with the following variables (values can be obtained from Jenkins).
-For testing add an additional variable called SELENIUM_LOG_LEVEL=info this will provide more helpful logd when running the tests.
+Add SELENIUM_LOG_LEVEL=info to provide more helpful logging when running the tests.
 ```bash
 SERVICE_URL=
 ADMIN_SERVICE_URL=